Dragon (Dragonriders of Pern): Effects on rider sexuality

 Due to the intense psychic bond between rider and dragon, dragonriders are overcome by the powerful emotions and sensations associated with mating flights.
 The riders of the mating pair engage in sex themselves, to varying degrees unaware of what they are doing.
 This contributes to a much looser attitude toward sexuality in general among dragonriders than in the rest of Pernese society.

 For much of Pern's history, all green riders were male.
 During these periods, all green mating flights resulted in homosexual intercourse between the riders of the dragons involved.
 This homosexual intercourse is accepted in the Weyr as being separate from the rider's sexual orientation unless the rider has shown otherwise.
 Mating flight sex between two riders, one of whom is not the other's chosen partner (known as a weyrmate) is not considered to be "cheating".
 It is understood within the Weyr that sex during mating flights is not optional for the rider.
-Anne McCaffrey stated that "The dragon decides, the rider complies."
+Anne McCaffrey stated that "the dragon decides, the rider complies".
 Dragons do not usually consider the orientation of their riders when considering what female they wish to chase, or, for a female dragon, what male dragon might catch her.
 A primary example of this behavior is between Weyrleader T'gellan, Weyrwoman Talina, and green rider Mirrim.
 T'gellan and Mirrim are weyrmates, but T'gellan's bronze dragon must mate with Weyrwoman Talina's gold dragon at least yearly in order for T'gellan to maintain his position as Weyrleader.
 Mirrim, known to be an extremely acerbic and temperamental rider, shows no jealousy or other problem with her weyrmate's regular sexual contact with Talina.

 Effects on non-rider sexuality

 Both green and gold dragons broadcast their sexual feelings on a wide band during mating flights.
 Weyrfolk tend to become somewhat inured to this and therefore can hold their sexual reactions until an appropriate place and time.
-However, flights are usually not over the Weyr itself and sometimes the flight path of the mating flight brings the mating dragons over Holds or Farmholds where the average people occasionally find themselves engaged in unexpected activities.
+Flights, however, are usually not over the Weyr itself and sometimes the flight path of the mating flight brings the mating dragons over Holds or Farmholds where the average people occasionally find themselves engaged in unexpected activities.
 This is especially common among young teens working out in the fields who react to the sudden, unexpected and overwhelming urges with potentially embarrassing results.

 Riders of the losing dragons usually seek sexual relief after the intense flight; if they do not have a chosen partner they may seek the comfort of any willing and available partner of their sexual orientation.
 The weyrfolk tend to happily accommodate these riders, especially if they have been affected by the flight's sexual urgency.
 This is one of the major reasons for the Weyr's reputation for being sexually very open.